habitat-sh/habitat/components/docs-chef-io/content/habitat/get_started.md

    The Studio will generate a package (a `.hart` file) and place it in the `results` directory.
    You will also find a `last_build.env` file in the `results` directory that has metadata about the last package build.

-1. Start the service:
+1. Start the service.

    ```bash
    hab svc load ORIGIN_NAME/sample-node-app
    ```

-1. Verify that the service is running in the Habitat Studio:
+1. Verify that the service is running in the Habitat Studio.

    ```bash
    hab svc status